 Check the Circuit Breaker

 If the tester does not light up and buzz, there may be an issue with either the fixture itself or with the circuit breaker.
-In the breaker box, each circuit should be labeled to the corresponding areas of your home.
+In the breaker box, each circuit should be labeled with the corresponding areas of your home.
 Check to see if the breaker has been tripped.
-If the breaker is set to "off," simply reset the breaker by sliding it to the right.
+If the breaker toggle is not firmly sitting in the ON position towards the center of the panel box, it is tripped.
+If it's tripped or pointing towards the outside of the electric panel box, slide it all the way "OFF" and then all the way towards the center in the "ON" position.
 The light should turn on.

 Check the Wiring